bio-phys/capriqorn/doc/manual.rst

 **Macromelcule in solution**

 We we can choose various **geometries (observation volumes)** to cut the macromolecule and sufficient solvent out of the simulation box.

+Choosing the **geometry** we want to

+* increase the signal-to-noise ratio and increase performance by minimizing the amount of bulk solvent while
+* including sufficient bulk solvent to avoid finite size effects and to facilitate solvent matching.

-Each of the listed geometries has its own merrits.
-A sphere is the most efficient for globular macromolecules.
-For all other geometries, we have to use **virtual particles** ("ideal gas" particles) to account for the geometry of the observation volume.
+Each of the geometries listed below has its own merrits.
+A sphere is the most efficient geometry for globular macromolecules.
+For all other geometries, we have to use **virtual particles** ("ideal gas" particles) to account for the geometry of the observation volume which comes with additional computational costs.

 Overview of **observation volume geometries**: